chrisnoonan98675/site/xl-deploy/how-to/set-up-roles-and-permissions-using-the-cli.markdown

 **Note**: The password in the `deployit.conf` file is encrypted when the server starts for the first time.

-## Add users to the repository
+## Create new users

-Creating and deleting users can be done using the following commands:

-    deployit> security.createUser('John', 'Doe')
-    deployit> security.createUser('Alice', 'secret')
-    deployit> security.deleteUser('John')
+To create new XL Deploy users, execute the following commands in the CLI:

+    security.createUser('john', 'secret01')
+    security.createUser('alice', 'secret02')

+To delete a user, execute:

+    security.deleteUser('john')

-XL Deploy can **only** create users in its own repository, even if it is configured to use an LDAP repository for authentication and authorization.
-To create users in, for example, an LDAP credentials store, use your favorite LDAP administration tool.
+XL Deploy can *only* create users in its own repository, even if it is configured to use an LDAP repository for authentication and authorization.
+You must use an LDAP administration tool to create users in, for example, an LDAP credentials store.

-The concept of groups is also supported by XL Deploy when using LDAP as the credentials store.
-All groups defined in LDAP can be assigned to roles in XL Deploy and users belonging to these groups will be assigned the role permissions when they use the system.
+XL Deploy supports the concept of _groups_ when using LDAP as the credentials store.
+All groups defined in LDAP can be assigned to roles in XL Deploy, and users belonging to these groups will be assigned the role permissions when they use the system.

 ## Change a user's password

-If for some reason a user's password gets compromised or the user has forgotten it, it is possible to set a new password for the user.
-Note that it will not be possible to retrieve the user's password because XL Deploy does not store it as plain text.
+If a user's password is compromised or the user has forgotten it, you can set a new password for the user.
+Note that you cannot retrieve the user's password because XL Deploy does not store it as plain text.
 When requesting and viewing a user CI, passwords will always be shown as eight asterisks (`*`).

-To change the password for user `Alice`, issue the following command:
+To change the password for a user, execute the following commands in the CLI:

-    deployit> user = security.readUser('Alice')
+    user = security.readUser('alice')
-    deployit> user.password = 'newpassword_1'
+    user.password = 'newpassword_1'
-    deployit> security.modifyUser(user)
+    security.modifyUser(user)

-Please note the difference between the name of the user in the first command, `John`, and the object representing this user that was returned after executing the first command; this `user` object need also be used in the next two commands following the first one.
+Note the difference between the name of the user in the first command and the `user` object, which is returned after you execute the command.
+You must use the `user` object in the second and third commands.

 ## Create roles and assigning principals to roles

-Roles are managed with the following command:
+To assign a role to a user, execute the following command in the CLI:

 	security.assignRole("developers", ["john"])

 This assigns principal _john_ to the _developers_ role.
-If the role does not exist yet, it is created.
+If the role does not exist, XL Deploy creates it.

 ## Log in as a different user

-It is possible to login as a different user once the CLI has started up.
-In order to log in as another user, you must first logout the user that is currently logged in.
-This will show the `deployit>` prompt from which it is then possible to login again as a different user.
+After the CLI is started, you can log in as a different user.
+You must first log out of the current user; you will then see the `deployit` prompt and you can log in as a different user.

-In following example an administrator is logged in as user `alice` and needs to login as `admin` to delete user `John`.
+In this example, an administrator is logged in as user `alice`, and needs to switch to user `admin` to delete user `john`.

-    deployit> security.logout()
+    security.logout()
-    deployit> security.login('admin', 'admin')
+    security.login('admin', 'admin')

-    # Delete the user Alice
+    # Delete the user john
-    deployit> security.deleteUser('Alice')
+    security.deleteUser('john')

-    #switch back to the account with less privileges
+    # Switch back to the account with less privileges
-    deployit> security.logout()
+    security.logout()

 ## Grant permissions

-To grant a particular permission to a role, use a statement such as the following:
+To grant a particular permission to a role, execute:

     security.grant("import#initial", "developers", ['Applications'])

-To grant a particular permission to a role within a directory, use a statement such as the following:
+To grant a particular permission to a role within a directory, execute:

 	security.grant("deploy#initial", "developers", ['Environments/DevelopmentDirectory'])

-See the [Graphical User Interface Manual](guimanual.html) for more information about configuring security via the GUI.

 ## Revoke permissions

-To revoke a particular permission from a role, use a statement such as the following:
+To revoke a particular permission from a role, execute:

 	security.revoke("read", "developers")